eternal-dvij/NPI-and-DEA-number-generator/README.md

 # NPI-and-DEA-number-generator
-This repo is for NPI number generator and DEA number generator, the data used mostly in healthcare domain projects
+This repo is for NPI number generator and DEA number generator, the data most oftenly used in healthcare domain projects.